General Rules & Regulations

 Licenses & Permits

 Licenses and permits are required for hunting in South Carolina.
-Detailed information on types of licenses and permits is located on Licenses & Fees.
-All residents and nonresidents born after June 30, 1979 must successfully complete a hunter education course that is approved by the SC Department of Natural Resources (SCDNR) before a hunting license can be obtained.
+Detailed information on types of licenses and permits is located on Licenses Recreational Hunting & Fishing.
+All residents and nonresidents born after June 30, 1979 must successfully complete a hunter education course that is approved by SCDNR before a hunting license can be obtained.
 For exceptions, see Licenses Recreational Hunting & Fishing.

 Game Zones & WMAs

-South Carolina is divided into four game zones, as defined on the maps on Deer Seasons on Private Lands.
+South Carolina is divided into four game zones, as defined on the maps in Deer Seasons on Private Lands.

 The following species may be hunted ONLY during legally established seasons: bear, beaver, bobcat, deer, fox, mink, muskrat, opossum, otter, rabbit, raccoon, skunk, squirrel, weasel, waterfowl (goose, brant and duck), bobwhite quail, mourning dove, rails (marsh hen), coot, gallinule, ruffed grouse, crow, wild turkey, common snipe and woodcock.